Try This Experiment If You Say

 Jess came in the middle with 17.
 She also claimed that it was a quiet day.
 She didn’t have to bug people and could focus on her own work.
 It's hard to imagine how many times she would have said the word on a busy day.

-While I was interested to know how frequently they were apologizing, I also wanted to know why they felt the need.
+While I was interested to know how frequently they were apologising, I also wanted to know why they felt the need.
 There was a common thread uniting all three.
-Jess, Natasha, and Chloe all said they apologized in moments when they felt uncomfortable asserting their authority.
+Jess, Natasha, and Chloe all said they apologised in moments when they felt uncomfortable asserting their authority.

 “I think it’s a filler word,” Chloe says.
 “I say it mostly when I’m a little uncomfortable with someone, and I’m not confident enough in the decision I’m making, or maybe it’s a little cloudy on whose responsibility it is.”